x-limitless-x/blakedrumm.com/_posts/2023-04-25-how-to-decommission-scom-gateway.markdown

     >
     > Copy the ***Microsoft.EnterpriseManagement.GatewayApprovalTool.exe*** from the installation media to the Operations Manager installation directory.

-    The command to delete a gateway.
+    The command to delete a SCOM Gateway:
     ```
     Microsoft.EnterpriseManagement.GatewayApprovalTool.exe /ManagementServerName=<managementserverFQDN> /GatewayName=<GatewayFQDN> /Action=Delete
     ```